 Oak bokken for women and children (light and short) White / red japanese Oak Bokken Bokkken Weight: about 400g Length: about 91cm Shorter and lighter than a kendo bokken

-Bokken-Yagyu ryu (Yagyu shinkagé ryu) / sabre en bois Chêne blanc / Chêne rouge Poids du bokken : 400g environ Longueur: 102cm ** White Oak will arrive at the end of December.
+Bokken-Yagyu ryu (Yagyu shinkagé ryu) / sabre en bois Chêne blanc / Chêne rouge Poids du bokken : 400g environ Longueur: 102cm * White oak arrives at the end of January.

 Bokken Yagyu Shinkage Ryu Yagyu Shinkage Ryu Bokken is shaped right, it is lightweight and easy to handle White Oak / Red OakWeight: 400 - 450g Bokken Length: 102cm